sshoreboarder/hello-world/README.md

 # hello-world

-The bsolute best thing that you can do with you time is paddle out and surf!
+The absolute best thing that you can do with you time is paddle out and surf!

 Setting Up Hello-world repository via getting started guide